AJHodgkinson/mitoX/README.md

 # mitoX

-MitoX includes resources used to better understand the genetic archetectur of mtDNA-encoded transcript abundance and its releavnce to common disease risk, as pubished in...
+MitoX includes resources used to better understand the genetic archetectur of mtDNA-encoded transcript abundance and its relevance to common disease risk, as pubished in...

 This repository contains the following: